 Assistant Jorge Griffa used to have to lock Bielsa in a toilet to stop the Argentine from laying into his team after defeats.

-Bielsa's enthusiasm saw him quickly win over the Marseille fans, with the Argentine's personality as well as an uptick in results creating a real honeymoon period at the Stade Vélodrome.
+Bielsa's enthusiasm saw him quickly win over the Marseille fans, with the Argentine's personality as well as an upturn in results creating a real honeymoon period at the Stade Vélodrome.

 In hindsight, however, it was perhaps Bielsa's departure from the south of France which has made his time there so memorable.